Craig Page

-Warren Craig Page (born January 17, 1976) is a former professional American football center in the National Football League for the Tennessee Titans and Dallas Cowboys.
-He played college football at Georgia Tech.
+Warren Craig Page (born January 17, 1976) is an American former professional football player who was a center in the National Football League (NFL) for the Tennessee Titans and Dallas Cowboys.
+He played college football for the Georgia Tech Yellow Jackets, earning consensus All-American honors in 1998.

-Early years
+Early life

 Page attended Niceville High School, before moving on to Jupiter High School, where he played defensive tackle.
 As a junior, he tallied 80 tackles and 7 sacks, receiving All-district, All-conference and All-area honors.

 As a senior, he registered 91 tackles and 10 sacks, while receiving All-state and Defensive Player of the Year (Palm Beach Post) honors.

 College career

 Page accepted a football scholarship from the University of Louisville, playing defensive tackle as a freshman.
 In 1995, he transferred Georgia Tech and sat out the season under NCAA transfer rules.

 He was converted into a Center and became a starter as a sophomore.
 As a senior, he received All-American honors and won the Jacobs Blocking Trophy, as the top blocker in the Atlantic Coast Conference.
 He finished his eligibility with several team strength records.